johnpiapian/shell-scripts/README.md

-# DevOps
+# Shell Scripts
-Quick starter shell scripts
+A collection of useful shell scripts for various tasks.

 ## How to use